Notsew/ruby_jwt/README.md

 Note that this gem uses symbols in all of the hashes, usings strings will currently break things. header_options and payload_options are hashes, they can be set to nil or you can pass an empty hash if not setting any options

-Secret can either be a RSA key or shared secret for HMAC or "none"
+Secret can either be a RSA key or shared secret for HMAC or "none" or ECDSA key(experimental)

 payload is the data you are wanted to send.
 	{:name => "Chris", :role => "Admin"}